-Situated at the foot of the Sierra Nevada mountain range, Granada is one of the most popular city destinations in Europe for travellers from all around the globe.
+Situated at the foot of the Sierra Nevada mountain range, Granada is one of the most popular cities in Andalusia for travellers from all around the globe.

 Its popularity is in large part due to the city’s main attraction: the astounding Alhambra palace.

 However, aside from this, Granada is a city of secrets and hidden among its narrow winding streets, high up in the mountains and off the beaten track there’s so much more to discover!